mercadopago/devsite-docs/guides/checkout-api-v2/integrate-mp-wallet.en.md

 >
 > Important
 >
-> In addition to the options available in this documentation, it is also possible to integrate card payments through the **React SDK**.
-See the [JS SDK - React](/developers/en/docs/sdks-library/client-side/sdk-js-react-installation) documentation for more information.
+> In addition to the options available in this documentation, it is also possible to integrate payments with **Mercado Pago Account** using the **Payment Brick** in **React Js**.
+Check [Default rendering](/developers/en/docs/checkout-bricks/payment-brick/default-rendering#editor_2) documentation of Payment for more details.

 This option allows users registered in Mercado Pago and/or Mercado Livre to log in and use the available methods to make their payments, in addition to being able to include new payment options, such as credit cards.